Updated May 2023

 Just half an hour south of San Francisco, Montara is a small coastal community with easy access to hiking and biking trails, beaches for surfing and tide pooling, and impossibly pretty lookout points.
 Montara Mountain, as well as Mori Point in nearby Pacifica, are perfect for getting hikers’ heartrates up.
 The Devil’s Slide trail, also in Pacifica, offers a more low-key walk along a paved, cliff-hugging trail overlooking the ocean.
 Novice surfers can often find gentle waves in nearby Half Moon Bay and Pacifica; experts will find plenty of challenging surf in Montara and at Mavericks.

 However you decide to take in the great outdoors, HI Point Montara Lighthouse is the perfect home base.
-Sitting on a cliff at the foot of a historic lighthouse, the hostel’s offering private vacation-rental-style units until the pandemic lifts, so your pod will have plenty of space to relax safely.
+Sitting on a cliff at the foot of a historic lighthouse, the hostel offers a variety of shared dorms, private rooms, and private-vacation-rental-style accommodations so you can unwind however you choose.

 San Diego, California